Magome (Nakasendo) 馬籠宿

 Plenty of shops sell local products from ceramics to sake and you will also find many cafes and noodle shops.
 Across from the Tourist Information office is a museum dedicated to local novelist Toson Shimazaki (English signage is minimal).
 Some of his books are available in translation.

 The past and present merge

-Magome-juku is still a living, functioning town.
-Each house is a real residence, and that gives the area and atmosphere an unforced authenticity and helps evoke its lively 400-year history.
+Magome-juku is still a living, functioning post town.
+Each house is a real residence, conveying the look and feel of the area and atmosphere of the time, helping to evoke its lively 400-year history.